 We anchored in the bay, on the south side of the channel, near the Bay Gardens resort.
 Unfortunately, the water was very cloudy, so bad that we couldn’t check the anchor.
 It became apparent to us that we also had a large rock interfering with our chain – bad enough to give us a sharp tug with an audible noise every once and a while.

 Sunday morning we moved over to the north side of the channel, off Gros Inlet.
 It ended up not being a great place either – clubs and bars play loud music Thursday through Sunday.
 Like, music loud enough it’s as if we are playing music.
 No wonder boats are anchored together in the very north side of the bay by the park.

 There are, of course, several marinas inside Rodney Bay proper.
 I think next time we will check out the marina.

-There are two main dinghy docks we used; one is the marina dock and the other is the dock right at Tapas restaurant.
+We used two main dinghy docks; one is the marina dock and the other is the dock right at Tapas restaurant.
 At the Tapas dock, there’s always some guys hanging out there.
 I think they “help” you tie up in exchange for tips.
 But they weren’t pushy.
-Most of the time we didn’t need help, but sometimes the dock is really crowded and they’ll help you by pushing the other dinghys around.
+Most of the time we didn’t need help, but sometimes the dock is really crowded and they’ll help you by pushing the other dinghies around.
 The dock is a short walk to the Bay Walk mall.

 One really awesome thing about Rodney Bay is the cruising community.
 There is a net on channel 68, at 8:30 am Monday through Saturday.
 It’s very well organized.
 The format was: